jmenter/JAMSVGImage/README.md

 JAMSVGImage
 ===========

 A class for parsing and displaying resolution independent SVG image graphics in iOS.
-The goal with this class is simplicity: it only supports a subset of the SVG spec (primitive shapes, bezier curves, stroke & fill, and gradient fills), but it's easy to use and quite performant.
+The goal with this class is simplicity: it only supports paths and their appearance—primitive shapes, bezier paths (including elliptical arcs), stroke & fill, opacity, gradient fills, and affine transformations.
+It's easy to use and since the SVG commands are converted to Core Graphics objects it is quite performant.

 Use JAMSVGImage and JAMSVGImageView in lots of places where you would normally use UIImage and UIImageView.
 The benefits of using SVG are: